MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

     This command uses the **/mo** parameter to specify the second week of the month and the **/d** parameter to specify the day.

-- To schedule the MyApp program to run on the first Monday in March and September.
+- To schedule the MyApp program to run on the first Monday in March and September, type:

     ```
     schtasks /create /tn My App /tr c:\apps\myapp.exe /sc monthly /mo FIRST /d MON /m MAR,SEP